 We are really proud of our members and will jump at every chance to shout about them and their achievements!
 This is a dedicated place to showcase members and to shine the spotlight on their projects.

+Halton Speak Out teach people to speak up for themselves, help people to feel confident, to say what they want and to make changes in their lives.
 The Bright Sparks project involves recruiting young disabled volunteers and training them to become consultants to support the development of an inclusive community.
 Read more